jbock-java/jbock/README.md

 ### Subcommands

-Use `@SuperCommand` to define a git-like subcommand structure.
+The `@SuperCommand` annotation can be used to define a git-like subcommand structure.

 ### Sample projects